matoruru/dotfiles/README.md

 ## For WSL/Orbstack

+1. Execute `mkdir -p ~/GitHub/matoruru/`.
-1. Clone this repository at `~/GitHub/matoruru/`
+2. Clone this repository at `~/GitHub/matoruru/`.
-2. And execute this:
+3. And execute this:

     ```bash
     cd